The future of CX: the Employee Experience – a conversation with Nicolle Paradise

 A CFO should be able to calculate an ROI from the use of the product.
 If they can’t, the discussion of renewal pivots away from quantified business outcomes to qualified outcomes (how responsive or friendly our company is, etc.).
 Non-measurable returns on investment are less influential to decision makers than measurable returns.

-Today, customers have dozens (or hundreds) of varying products in their ecosystem, so it’s on us (the company) to create the mechanisms for calculating and communicating ROI to our customers, proactively.
+Today, customers have dozens (or hundreds) of varying products in their ecosystem, so it’s on us (the company) to create the mechanisms for calculating and communicating ROI to our customers, proactively .

 Few companies are tackling this challenge of their own product at scale, thus the companies that truly stand out are the ones who take up the challenge of figuring out how to deliver that insight, that experience, for their customers.

 A company’s brand is the WHAT; what story that company wants to be known for, irrespective of explicit messaging or marketing.
-A company’s purpose is
+A company’s purpose is the WHY; why do customers believe that story when using their products or services.

 We’ve recently seen the rise of employees developing their own “personal brands”.
 How is an employee’s personal brand different than their company’s brand and can the two co-exist?